MicrosoftLearning/IC-001T00-Microsoft-Cloud-for-Healthcare/Instructions/Labs/Lab03_Patient Access & Service Center.md

 ### Task 3: Associate the Agent Script with a Session Template

 In this task, you will associate the agent script with a session template so it will load for agents based on the type of session they’ve opened.
-We will be associating the agent script we just created with the **Default chat session.** This is the default chat session that opens during an escalation to an agent in Patient Service Center.
+We will be associating the agent script we just created with the Default chat session.
+This is the default chat session that opens during an escalation to an agent in Patient Service Center.

 1. [] Open the **Omnichannel admin center** app in Power Apps if you aren’t already in it.

     ![Screenshot of Omnichannel Administrator App in Power Apps](./IMAGES/Lab03/L3P81.png)

-1. [] In the left navigation bar, under **Agent Experience**, select **Sessions**.
+1. [] In the left navigation bar, select **Agent Experience**.
+On the **Agent experience** page, select **Manage** to the right of **Session templates**.

     ![Graphical user interface, application Description automatically generated](./IMAGES/Lab03/L3P82.png)